 Families that have successfully navigated challenges have also been good at developing new capabilities.
 Ideally, these capabilities have been developed in the family.
 But if that was not possible, then there are mechanisms to give the family time to develop these capabilities while meeting the gap with professional managers.
 We call this the building of an Expertise Strategy, which asks: what are the mechanisms by which the family is developing the family talent pool through the disciplined investment of resources over time?
 What mechanisms does the family have to access a trusted talent pool outside the family?

-In a world were family members are increasingly spread out, developing an Attachment Strategy is a key tenet of longevity.
+In a world where family members are increasingly spread out, developing an Attachment Strategy is a key tenet of longevity.

 While attachment and reputation strategies may use similar practices, the outcomes are quite different.
 Where attachment creates a sense of belonging with the family and the community, reputation creates a sense of pride and duty.

-Longevity is not so much about emulating the practices of the most successful family-owned businesses, as understanding the outcome of these practices and designing them along the pillars of the DREAM framework.
+Longevity is not so much about emulating the practices of the most successful family-owned businesses, as it is about understanding the outcome of these practices and designing them along the pillars of the DREAM framework.

 Finally, our research indicates that families in businesses that lived beyond 100 do not put the motive of profit-maximisation first.
 Instead, they consider long-term growth.
 They set aspirations, for both the business and the family, that emotionally motivate individuals to collate around a vision.
 We call this Motivating Aspirations.